Sicilia (Roman province): Late Republic

 Thereafter, Sicily became one of the most prosperous and peaceful Roman provinces, although it was disturbed by two serious rebellions.
 The first of these is known as the First Servile War (c.138–132 BC), was led by King Antiochus Eunus who established a capital at Enna and conquered Tauromenium as well.
 Eunus defeated the Roman army several times, but in 133 BC he was vanquished by Consul Publius Rupilius near Messina; the war ended with the capture of Tauromenium and Enna in 132 BC, and about 20,000 of the unfortunate slaves were crucified.
-The Second Servile War (104–101) was led by Athenio in the western part of the island and by Salvius Tryphon in the east.
+The Second Servile War (104–101) was led by Athenion of Cilicia in the western part of the island and by Salvius Tryphon in the east.
 This war was terminated by Manius Aquillius.
 Both wars are described by Diodorus Siculus in terms which suggest that there were massive numbers of slaves from the eastern Mediterranean in Sicily (c.200,000), with significant economic and social implications for the island.